russell-archer/StoreHelper/README.md

 com.{developer}.subscription.{subscription-group-name}.{product-name}"
 ```

-The **order** in which products are defined in both `Products.storekit` and `Products.plist` is important.
+The **order** in which products are defined in both `Products.storekit` and `Products.plist` is important (and this is why we use an `OrderedSet<ProductId>` in `StoreHelper`).
 As we'll discuss shortly, we need to be able to distinguish the service level of a product *within* a subscription group.
 For this reason, the product with the highest service level is defined at the top of the group, with products of decreasing service level placed below it.

 Here's how our products should look in `Products.storekit`.
 Notice the "gold" product is at the top of the list and we've assigned a level value of 1 to it: